Wikipedia has an excellent Alice Cooper page.

 (Kurt, 27th January 1998)

 Alice and Sheryl met while Sheryl was a dancer on the 'Welcome To My Nightmare' tour.
-She has appeared on stage with Alice many times, most often as 'Ethyl' for 'Only Women Bleed'.
+She has appeared on stage with Alice many times, most often as 'Ethyl' for 'Only Women Bleed' or the nurse for 'Ballad of Dwight Fry'.
 She was also one of the many dancers in the 'Sgt.
 Pepper' movie and also makes a very brief appearance in 'Roadie'.
 In her youth she spent three years working at Disneyland.
 She is now the artistic director of the Solid Rock Teen Center.

 Her father William Goddard was a pastor of First Baptist Church of Pasadena.
 Her mother Beverly Goodard was school teacher and homemaker.
 She has a sister, Shauna, who is also a profesional dancer.